What type of vitamin C supplement is best? By Dr Levy MD

 A question that has been presented to me numerous times is "What kind of vitamin C should I take, and why?"
-It is a very good question, indeed, as the variable effects on both short-term and long-term clinical outcomes can be dramatic.
+It is a very good question, indeed.
 Let’s look at the different types of vitamin C that can be found in many of the capsules, powders and liquid vitamin C supplements available today…

 Bowel Tolerance Factor

 Vitamin C has pro’s and con’s when it comes to gut health.
 Each individual has their own ‘bowel tolerance’ level for vitamin C. This is the dose at which a vitamin C induced intestinal flush (diarrhoea) occurs.
 Individuals with a tendency towards gut issues are likely to have a lower bowel tolerance than those without a history of tummy troubles.
-If exceeding the bowel tolerance level is well-tolerated then the remainder (un-absorbed) vitamin C passes into the colon where it neutralises and eliminates gut-generated toxins before they get absorbed.
+If exceeding the bowel tolerance level is well-tolerated, then the remainder (un-absorbed) vitamin C passes into the colon before they get absorbed.
 Some forms of vitamin C supplements are more likely to trigger a lower bowel tolerance factor (ascorbic acid) whereas one of the benefits of liposomal vitamin C is that even at high doses digestive upset, diarrhoea or intestinal flushing is not a factor.

 The lion's share of all forms of vitamin C come as mineral ascorbates and the most common mineral ascorbates used in vitamin C supplementation include: